galaktor/raph.es/content/blog/blogging.md

 It also featured a "news" section.
 That's what people called their blogs before they were called blogs.
 The websites went the way of too many briefly interesting side-projects, and died of neglect.

-TODO: snaps from waybackmachine?

-Then web-two-point-oh gave us a plethora of free (beer) blog-as-a-service services.
+Then web-two-point-oh gave us a plethora of free (~beer) blog-as-a-service services.
 Public diaries with fancy client-side WYSIWYG editors.

 I resisted the hype.